-This toolkit contains resources for teaching future and current clinicians about human immunodeficiency virus (HIV) and care for the aging.
+This toolkit contains resources for teaching future and current clinicians about human immunodeficiency virus (HIV) and care for older adults.
 It contains introductory material appropriate for undergraduate and graduate level learners and is intended to help clinicians provide the highest quality care for older adults with HIV.

 Keith Henry, MD founded the first HIV clinic in Minnesota in 1985.
 His research has focused on development of improved HIV regimens and his clinical focus has been on providing care to underserved populations regardless of their ability to pay.
 He had been the director of Clinic 555 of the St. Paul Ramsey Department of Public Health since 1985 and is a staff physician at the Positive Care Clinic at Hennepin County Medical Center in MInneapolis.
 He is a Professor of Medicine at the University of Minnesota, enjoys teaching the ID fellows in clinic (the future generation of HIV specialists), has given hundreds of lectures all over the US, and has published > 100 papers.